christopher-besch/homepage/src/articles/16_open_source/open_source.md

 ## Background
 Nevertheless, you'll need the following concepts, which I'll explain below: *hardware*, *software*, *executable*, *compilation*, *source code* and *software license*.
-Firstly, I'll start with an example.
+Firstly, I'll start with an example, your laptop:
-Take a look at your smartphone:
-The thing you can hold in your hand is *hardware*, the calendar app you use on it is *software*.
+The thing you can hold in your hand is *hardware*, the text editor you use on it is *software*.
-To use this calender app you need to give your smartphone an *executable*.
+To use this text editor you need to give your laptop an *executable*.
-The developer of that calendar app wrote *source code* and converted (i.e., *compiled*) that into the executable.
+The developer of that text editor wrote *source code* and converted (i.e., *compiled*) that into the executable.

 <HalfImage src={eniac} />